Preparing Your 2023 Taxes

 If the employer pays for lodging separately, then the expenses that may be deemed substantiated are those for M&IE. The amount that’s deemed substantiated is generally equal to the amount the federal government would pay its own employees for M&IE when they travel to the same locality or the amount determined under special M&IE rates applicable to transportation industry employees.

 The federal government publishes standard M&IE rates for every locality in the world.
-For M&IE rates in the continental United States (CONUS) use the GSA’s search tool.
-For M&IE rates outside CONUS (OCONUS) use the State Department’s search tool.
-For 2022, the daily M&IE rates ranged from $59 to $79 for CONUS and from $1 to $299 for OCONUS.
+The M&IE rates for CONUS (for Continental United States) can be found at www.gsa.gov, and M&IE rates for OCONUS (for Outside CONUS) can be found at www.state.gov.
+For 2023, the daily M&IE rates ranged from $59 to $79 for CONUS and from $1 to $299 for OCONUS.
 These rates may change on a monthly basis.

 What's Not Included in the M&IE Rates?